 The pressure that zebras face in the wild could make a savanna without stripes a reality.

 Habitat loss is a pressing problem for zebras.
 As more land is allocated to farming and raising livestock, it becomes increasingly difficult for zebras to access food without coming into conflict with humans or barriers made by humans.
 In particular, cattle farming has contributed to the limited amount of grazing land for zebras.

 Local communities rely upon freshwater just as much as their striped neighbors.
 Increased human development, agriculture and cattle farming create human livelihoods that are dependent upon, and increase the demand for, the same freshwater resources that zebras need to survive.
 Deterred by the presence of humans and barred by the physical barriers that human development creates, it is becoming increasingly difficult for zebras to find a suitable habitat that meets their needs.

 Not Just Black and White

 While one may think zebras are hunted only for sport because of their beautiful coats, it’s not quite that simple.
 Zebras are also hunted for both food and medicinal purposes; however, sport hunting was one of the first threats to zebra populations throughout Africa and led to the initial decline in numbers.

 Disney Is Helping Zebras in the Wild

-Since its founding in 1995, the Disney Conservation Fund (DCF) has contributed more than $40 million dollars to support conservation programs in more than 115 countries around the world.
-DCF has contributed to conservation and community engagement efforts that empower local communities to protect zebras.
+Since 1995, the Disney Conservation Fund (DCF) has directed more than $70 million to save wildlife and protect the planet, inspiring millions of people to take action for nature in their communities.
+As part of its commitment, DCF has supported conservation and engagement efforts that empower local communities to protect zebras.